mel-project/docs.melproject.org/developer-guides/readme.md

 We have a full-featured thin client library available in **melprotocol**, our protocol crate.
 You can find detailed documentation on docs.rs.

-Also available is an introductory guide to building your first trustless, off-chain app using a Themelio thin client.
+Also available is an introductory guide to building your first trustless, off-chain app using a Mel thin client.

 ### Wallets

 We have an official, feature-complete CLI reference wallet called `melwallet-cli`.

-There is also an alpha-quality GUI wallet, [Mellis](https://github.com/themeliolabs/mellis), but features may be missing or broken.
+There is also an alpha-quality GUI wallet, [Mellis](https://github.com/Mellabs/mellis), but features may be missing or broken.

 ### On-chain development